-We’ve had quite a few questions lately asking if we count calories, monitor our macros or cut carbs to stay lean and healthy.
-Because we feel there’s a much better way to reach your healthy weight (one that allows an occasional French fry or two… thank goodness!), we wanted to share with you what works for us when it comes to watching our weight.
-Hopefully, it'll help you too!
+We’ve had quite a few questions lately asking if it's necessary to count calories, monitor macros or cut carbs to stay lean and healthy.
+Because we feel there’s a much better way to reach your healthy weight (one that allows an occasional French fry or two… thank goodness!), we wanted to share with you what we've found works best when it comes to maintaining a healthy weight.

 If you want to maintain a healthy weight, portion control is key.
-Rather than counting macros or calories, we make a conscious effort to pay attention to our portions, as well as balance how much of each food group we're eating.
+Rather than counting macros or calories, make a conscious effort to pay attention to your portions on your plate, as well as balance how much of each food group you're eating.

 We don’t believe in completely cutting carbs, because a life without bread and sweet potatoes is not a life we could happily live.
 But because they can make or break your weight-loss journey, it's important to eat them in moderation.
 Let them play a supporting role in your meal, rather than a lead.
 This has been a TOTAL game changer for us and can be for you too.

 - Am I physically hungry?
-If the answer is NO, it’s likely that my desire to eat is a response to emotion, NOT hunger.
+If the answer is NO, it’s likely that your desire to eat is a response to emotion, NOT hunger.

 - What is driving me to want to eat right now?
 How am I feeling?

-If eating out of emotion is something you struggle with too, we highly recommend that you check out FfL's incredible article which further breaks down Emotional Eating.
+If eating out of emotion is something you struggle with too, check out our tried-and-true course, Break Free from Emotional Eating.

 We allow ourselves treats throughout the week because, honestly, we couldn’t live without a little ice cream or a cookie once in awhile.
 That’s where The 80/20 Approach comes into play (80% of the time we aim to eat healthy, 20% treats).
 The math is simple: We eat three well-balanced meals a day, so four meals a week are reserved to indulge in our favorites.

-A healthy diet isn't possible without AWARENESS and ACCOUNTABILITY.
-When we notice we're starting to fall off the portion-control wagon or we’re snacking too much, we use the Food and Fitness Log that was created for our blog readers.
+A healthy diet isn't possible without AWARNESS and ACCOUNTABILITY.
+When we notice we're starting to fall off the portion-control wagon or we’re snacking too much, we use the Food and Fitness Trackers that were created for our blog readers.
 We don’t get too specific by tracking the exact measurements of what we’re eating, but we do try to keep it as accurate as possible.